hozwe/cordova-plugin-base64binary/README.md

 cordova-plugin-base64binary
 ============

-This plugin decodes base64binary data via native Objective-C code.
+This plugin decodes base64binary data via native Objective-C code and allows you to open the newly decoded file via third party iOS application.

 -----

 Some experimental features:
-* Send your image via tweet.
+* Send your image via Twitter, Instagram, Facebook, LinkedIn, Gmail.
-* Send your image and or document via Gmail.
+* Send your Document file via Gmail.
-* Open documents via Microsoft or a PDF, like, word processing application.
+* Open documents via Microsoft or a PDF, word processing application.
 * More to come or yet to be discovered.
 Stay tuned.